Instructional Segment Embedding: Improving LLM Safety with Instruction Hierarchy: Experimental Design

 \textbf{LLM training and inference.} By default, we utilize \textbf{Llama-2-13B} \citep{touvron2023llama} and \textbf{Llama-3-8B} \citep{dubey2024llama3herdmodels} as the pretrained models for Structured Query and Instruction Hierarchy, respectively.
 Experiments with \textbf{Llama-3.1-8B} are presented in Section \ref{subsec-otherana}.

-We employ supervised fine-tuning to update all parameters, including our segment embedding layer, for three epochs.
-A learning rate of 2e-5 and a cosine learning schedule are used.
+\reb{We employ supervised fine-tuning to update all model parameters for all baseline and ISE methods with three epochs.} A learning rate of 2e-5 and a cosine learning schedule are used.
 During inference, we use top-p sampling methods with the model's default settings.

 \textbf{Baselines.} We conduct experiments on multiple datasets and compare our Instructional Segment Embedding method (\textbf{+ISE}) with models that do not use it.
 For the Structured Query benchmark, we include experiments using either text (\textbf{Baseline}) or newly constructed tokens (\textbf{Delimiter}) to differentiate distinct types of prompts, following the approach of \citet{Chen2024StruQDA}.
 For the Instruction Hierarchy benchmark, we only include experiments with the default delimiters of LLAMA-3-8B (\textbf{Baseline}), as these are already specially reserved tokens (shown in Figure \ref{fig:chattemplate}).